Board of Directors and Staff

 Dave is an avid alpine skier, loves to cook, and enjoys exploring the edges of the Waterbury reservoir canoeing with his wife Susan, and for some crazy reason enjoys making spreadsheets for everything.

-Theresa is the state representative for the towns of Waterbury, Bolton and Huntington.
-Her career has been primarily in State government where she found her life’s passion – helping people with disabilities live full lives as valued citizens in our communities.
-Her nearly 30-year government career ended as Deputy Commissioner of the Dept of Disabilities, Aging & Independent Living.
-After Tropical Storm Irene devastated Waterbury, she became chair of ReBuild Waterbury, the town’s long term recovery committee, and arm of Revitalizing Waterbury.
-She helped raise nearly $1 million and assisted 104 families to recover from the damage they faced.
+Theresa has been the state representative for the towns of Waterbury, Bolton, Huntington and Buel’s Gore since 2015.
+Previously, her career was primarily in State government where she found her life’s passion – helping people with disabilities and older Vermonters live full lives as valued citizens in our communities.
+She retired from her career in state government as Deputy Commissioner of the Dept of Disabilities, Aging & Independent Living.
+After Tropical Storm Irene devastated Waterbury, she became chair of ReBuild Waterbury, the town’s long-term recovery committee, an arm of Revitalizing Waterbury.
+She helped raise over $1 million and assisted 105 families to recover from the damage they faced.
+Theresa also served as the Agency of Transportation Community Liaison during the initial stages of the many road projects in and around Waterbury.
 Theresa also chaired the Waterbury-Duxbury School District, which she led into a merger and led the community through the building of Crossett Brook Middle School and renovation of the 100+ year old Thatcher Brook Primary School.
+She has also served as President of the Waterbury Historical Society and the Waterbury Rotary Club, in addition to serving on her church’s finance committee.
 Theresa lives with her husband, Gordon, in Waterbury.
 She’s an animal lover, enjoys flower gardening and is an eager card and board game player any chance she gets.
 In 2016 she received the Kathy O’Dell Community Service Award from Revitalizing Waterbury in recognition of her contributions to the town of Waterbury.

 Economic Development Director